 The E2 investor visa is quite popular amongst UK Citizens.
-Many British Citizens are currently resident in the US on the E2 visa.
+Many British citizens currently reside in the US on the E2 visa.
 The flexibility of the visa and the ability to renew indefinitely make it attractive for those looking to settle in the US.

-The United Kingdom became part of the treaty in July of 1815.
+The United Kingdom became part of the treaty in July 1815.
 This means that British Citizens have been making E2 visa applications for over 200 years.
-During this period there have been adjustments to the interpretation of the rules and many lessons learned in preparing E-2 visa applications.
+During this period, there have been adjustments to the interpretation of the rules and many lessons learned in preparing E-2 visa applications.

-As a Solicitor and Attorney in the US dealing with Immigration and Business Law, I too have learned many lessons in the preparation of this E2 Visa application.
-As a British citizen, I specialize in dealing with applications from UK Citizens, and over the years have been able to assess where and how people get things wrong.
+As a Solicitor Attorney in the US dealing with Immigration Business Law, I too have learned many lessons in the preparation of this E2 Visa application.
+As a British citizen, I specialize in dealing with applications from UK Citizens, and over the years, I have been able to assess where and how people get things wrong.

-I find that I have been able to group potential applicants into 4 groups or categories that can lead to E-2 visa refusals or complications.
-It is noteworthy that there is no right of appeal against the denial of an E-2 visa application which has been submitted to the US consulate or embassy.
-This results in a waste of money and time, especially when you take into consideration the fact that the minimum investment for the E-2 visa is between $60,000 and $200,000, depending on the type of business.
+I find that I have been able to group potential applicants into 4 groups or categories that may experience E-2 visa refusals or complications.
+It is noteworthy that there is no right of appeal against the denial of an E-2 visa application that has been submitted to the US consulate or embassy; this results in a waste of money and time, especially when you take into consideration the fact that the minimum investment for the E-2 visa is between $60,000 and $200,000, depending on the type of business.

 I set below my description of the 4 groups of applicants that I have identified that potentially make mistakes with their E-2 Visa applications.

 Group 1: Investors with limited funds: This group comprises people who really want to move to the US.
 They have identified that the E-2 visa is their best path.
-Some may already be business savvy people, and some may be completely new to business.
+Some may already be business savvy, while some may be completely new to business.

-Many of these clients often end up spending more money or they get refused.
-Usually, by the time they are sending their self-prepared packet to a lawyer they have already done many things the wrong way that would require rectification, thus costing them more in legal fees, other fees, and time.
+Many of these applicants often end up spending more money or they get refused.
+Usually, by the time they are sending their self-prepared packet to a lawyer, they have already done many things the wrong way that would require rectification, thus costing them more in legal fees, other fees, and time.
 False Economy?
 I certainly feel so.

 Group 2: Smart Professionals: This group of applicants is well-educated and articulated.
 They are usually from the professional world such as Architects, Medical Doctors, Engineers, and even non-US lawyers.
 They are usually confident they can interpret the law.
 Many would have carried out a lot of internet research before approaching a lawyer.